 Great customer service is an important differentiator and critical priority for many companies, especially when you consider that poor customer service costs U.S. businesses $75 billion a year1!
 In fact, investing in customer service can result in significant profit.
-According to the Temkin Group, companies that earn $1 billion annually can see around $823 million in additional revenue over three years2 when they proactively use customer insights to realign operational processes.
+According to the Temkin Group, companies that earn $1 billion annually can see around $823 million in additional revenue over three years2 when they proactively perform customer feedback analysis and gain insights to realign operational processes.
 Beyond potential gains in profit, investing in customer service means building a stronger and happier customer base that is likely to continue using and recommending your services.

-There are three key points for gathering high-quality CX feedback:
+There are three key points for gathering high-quality CX analytics: